Yusef Lateef: A Centenary Celebration

 To mark the centenary of Yusef Lateef’s birth, the UMass Fine Arts Center celebrates his life with a multi-faceted, online project that includes: a live virtual concert, an exhibit of his visual art, a photo gallery of images, readings of scholarly papers relating to Lateef, dramatic readings of his fiction, film excerpts about Lateef, and 100 short video responses to Lateef by a cross-section of musicians, writers, former students, friends, colleagues and family.

-Five improvisers each play short solo pieces to launch the exhibition: 1) Alexis Marcelo (piano); 2) Gwen Laster (violin); 3) Fay Victor (voice); 4) Adam Rudolph (percussion); 5) Douglas Ewart (reeds)
+On Friday, October 9, 2020, five improvisers each played short solo pieces to launch the Centenary Celebrtion.
+Featuring Alexis Marcelo (piano); Gwen Laster (violin); Fay Victor (voice); Adam Rudolph (percussion); Douglas Ewart (reeds).

 100 Responses to Yusef Lateef